john9francis/radiation-modeling/Geant4-install-instructions.md

 [How to compile a Geant4 example](https://www.youtube.com/watch?v=nY-vO6yN65c&t=67s)

 Now, we are going to try and run one of the Geant4 examples to make sure Geant4 is installed correctly.
-To do this, we are going to use CMake.

-First, open cmake